django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/de.settings.md

 #### TINYWIKI_USERPERM_EDIT_PAGE

-This is the readonly permission used by *TinyWiki* to look up the user permission for editing wiki-pages.
+This is the read only permission used by *TinyWiki* to look up the user permission for editing wiki-pages.

 ``` { .python }